Onassis Culture at the 27th Thessaloniki Documentary Festival

 A documentary produced by Onassis Culture, which focuses on the performance Transverse Orientation by Dimitris Papaioannou will premiere at the 27th Thessaloniki International Documentary Festival.
 Filmmaker Eva Stefani follows the preparations behind Transverse Orientation and its tour across theatrical stages in Europe, observing from a close distance Dimitris Papaioannou and his collaborators in their effort to give shape and breathe life into the work.
 For two years, her camera captured scenes from the rehearsals at the Onassis Stegi during the pandemic, as well as performances in Paris, London, Vilnius, and other international destinations, leading to the last show in San Francisco.
 The central question that runs through the documentary is “Why do we do what we do?” elevating art as a means of resisting the futility of things and a way to reapply meaning to our own lives.

-The premiere will take place on Monday, March 10, at 20:00, at Olympion, in the presence of the contributors.
+The premiere took place on Monday, March 10, at 20:00, at Olympion, in the presence of the contributors.
 A Q&A session will follow.

-The second screening will take place on Tuesday, March 11, at 13:00, at the John Cassavetes Hall, Warehouse 1, Port.
+The second screening took place on Tuesday, March 11, at 13:00, at the John Cassavetes Hall, Warehouse 1, Port.

 ALBGREKO by Ilir Tsouko